neondatabase/website/content/docs/cloud/concepts.md

 ### Limits

-Neon give you no cost access to the PostgreSQL databases is you stay within Free Tier limits.
+Neon give you no cost access to the PostgreSQL databases, within Free Tier limits.

 | Limit                                                 | Value  |
 | ----------------------------------------------------- | ------ |